lmansfieldPC/iOSAppDevelopment/Class_Notes8_AddingDesignToApps.md

 # Part II

 ## Tap Gesture
-Here, we have a very simple program that used the `.tapGesture()` modifier to changed a heart icon from filled to unfilled when the user taps the icon.
+Here, we have a very simple program that used the `.onTapGesture()` modifier to changed a heart icon from filled to unfilled when the user taps the icon.
 ```swift
 @State var heartFormat: String = "heart"